Download your guide to attending IncentiveWorks

 How do you get past the pitch on a site visit and get the information you really want?
 Is there a way to avoid haggling over the price with each hotel?
 How do you tell your hotel partner that the property did not meet their expectations without severing the relationships?
 If you’ve ever asked yourself these questions or wondered how to strengthen your relationships with hotel partners, then this session is for you.

+Now Full!
 How to Be Memorable: A Participatory Networking Workshop

 Tired of networking workshops where you listen and take notes?
 Prepare for a new kind of session where participants will discover the six elements you need to make new connections and build your network and then put them into practice within the session.
 We’ll talk about how to be memorable in face-to-face interactions and you’ll have the opportunity to implement these engagement techniques with one-on-one focused conversations with other attendees in the room.
 Session registrants will receive a pre-networking “how to” document to help them prepare and gain the most from this workshop.
 Leave this session with the skills and confidence to connect with people throughout IncentiveWorks and beyond.